NITIN00011/Resume/README.md

 # Resume
-# 👨‍💻 Ajit Bijarniya
+# 👨‍💻 Nitin Garhwal

-**📍 Location:** Reenus, Sikar, Rajasthan
+**📍 Location:** Sikar, Rajasthan
 **🎓 Education:** Bachelor of Computer Applications (BCA), Pratap Institute of Technology and Science
-**📧 Email:** ajitkumar57525@gmail.com
+**📧 Email:** nitingarhwal184@gmail.com

 ---

 ## 🧾 About Me

-I am a second-year BCA student passionate about programming, web development, and learning the latest technologies in AI and Data Science.
+I am a second-semester BCA student passionate about programming, web development, and learning the latest technologies in AI and Data Science.
 I am currently building a content-based website focused on tech news, AI, and programming updates, with secure admin-only uploads.

 ---